-Companies gave nearly $17 billion to charities during 2020 (Giving USA 2020), representing a critical revenue source and strategic partner for nonprofits.
+Companies gave more than $21 billion to charities during 2021 (Giving USA), representing a critical revenue source and strategic partner for nonprofits.
 With 8 in 10 Americans expecting businesses to positively impact society (Cone/Porter Novelli, 2018), gone are the days of companies merely being satisfied with visibility and their name on an event T-shirt.
 Today, engaging corporate partners requires nonprofits to think differently about how they approach companies, identify opportunities, develop a corporate partnership strategy and measure impact.

 To help nonprofits forge successful relationships with more companies, we asked two corporate social responsibility experts and funders for their advice.
 Here’s the guidance Michelle Hamilton, senior community investment manager at the Florida Blue Foundation, and Chris Johnson, senior social responsibility specialist at The Mosaic Company, shared to help you and your nonprofit successfully engage corporate partners.

 What are the most common mistakes you see nonprofits make when it comes to corporate partnerships?

 Michelle: Many organizations apply for funding without understanding our company’s mission or areas of focus.
 Or, they submit large funding requests before a funder has learned about their work or established a relationship.
 Don’t be afraid to ask a potential partner for an initial meeting.
 That preliminary outreach can help your nonprofit understand what opportunities to pursue, provide time-saving information and begin building a longer-term relationship.

 Chris: We also get many funding requests from individuals and organizations we don’t know.
 Commit to cultivating relationships and communicating with company contacts — not just when you’re asking for money.
 Don’t forget that companies consist of your neighbors who care about the issues impacting your community.
 Find that common ground and establish a relationship before making significant fundraising asks.